This story has been updated. It was originally published on May 30, 2018.

 Luckily, all three of these social networks, as well as instant messaging apps like WhatsApp, offer tools for muting certain contacts—or at least dialing down the number of their posts you see.
 They won’t know you’re ignoring their latest updates, but your social feed will feel much quieter.

-Instagram recently added an option to mute any of your contacts.
-Under this setting, you won’t see their posts… but they won’t realize that.
+Instagram offers the option to mute any of your contacts.
+Under this setting, you won’t see their posts… but they won’t know.
 Muting sidesteps the awkwardness of a full unfriending, and leaves the door open so you can still reach out to your frenemy.

-If you want to mute individual Stories but not posts, you follow a slightly different process: Tap and hold on any Story badge at the top of the feed, then choose Mute.
-This person’s Story will gray out and move to the far right of the panel.
+If you want to mute individual Stories but not posts, you’ll follow a slightly different process: Tap and hold on any Story badge at the top of your feed, then choose Mute.
+Instagram will use this opportunity to ask if you’d like to mute their posts, too.
+Whatever you choose, their Story will gray out and move to the far right of the panel.
 After that, it won’t show up when you play through unseen Stories.

 You can easily undo Instagram muting as well.
-Either tap the three-dot button beside a post or profile, or tap and hold on a gray Stories bubble, to find the Unmute option.
+Either tap the Following drop-down menu on their profile and turn off the Mute toggle switches or tap and hold on a gray Stories bubble, to find the Unmute Story option.